Information On How To Work Out A Dogs Age

 Dogs Ages in Human Terms

-It would be more like the 15 yearl old Kevin character, all tenage angst, and having a fag round the back of the bike shed, saying look at the paw cause the face ain't listening.
+It would be more like the 15-year-old Kevin like character, all teenage angst, and attitude, saying look at the paw cause the face ain't listening.

 If you calculated every seven years and the dog is 16 years old then the dog in human terms would be 112.
 Using my method the dog will be a realistic 81.